mgussekloo/laravel-facet-filter/README.md

 ```

-This is how it could look:
+This is how it could look using Laravel Livewire to communicate a selected option to the backend.
+You could use any AJAX request, form submit or whatever you like.

 ``` html
 <h2>{{ $facet->title }}</h2>